alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 #### High availability plans - MySQL

 We recommend you use a high availability plan (`HA`) for your MySQL apps.
 These plans use Amazon RDS Multi-AZ instances, which are designed to be 99.95% available.
-See [Amazon's SLA](https://aws.amazon.com/rds/sla/) [external link] for details.
+See [Amazon's SLA](https://aws.amazon.com/rds/sla/) for details.

 When you use a high availability plan, Amazon RDS provides a hot standby service for failover in the event that the original service fails.

-Refer to the [Amazon RDS documentation on the failover process](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) [external link] for more information.
+Refer to the [Amazon RDS documentation on the failover process](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) for more information.

 You should test how your app deals with a failover to make sure you are benefiting from the high availability plan.
 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to arrange for us to trigger a failover for you.